Azure-Samples/azure-iot-samples-node/iot-hub/Quickstarts/read-d2c-messages/readme.md

 - `az iot hub show --query properties.eventHubEndpoints.events.path --name {your IoT Hub name}`
 - `az iot hub policy show --name service --query primaryKey --hub-name {your IoT Hub name}`

+If you can do neither of the above and need to programatically get this information, then use the [sample to convert IotHub connection string to an Event Hubs-compatible one](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/eventhub/event-hubs/samples/javascript/iothubConnectionString.js).
+This conversion is done by connecting to the IoT hub endpoint and receiving a redirection address to the built-in event hubs.
+This address is then used in the Event Hubs Client to read messages.

 ## Checkpointing

 For an example that uses checkpointing, follow up this sample with the [sample that uses